What is an SSL Certificate and Why Does Your Site Need One?

 You need an SSL certificate to convey trust to users, prevent attackers, verify ownership of your website, and keep your user data secure.

-Will an SSL certificate be included in both shared and WordPress hosting?
+Will an SSL certificate be included in both shared and hosting for WordPress?

 Yes, you’ll have access to a free SSL certificate on all hosting packages at Verpex.